 About this course

-• 1 Contact Hour / .1 CEUs
+• 1.5 Contact Hours / .15 CEUs

 • Online Self-Study Course

-• Speaker Video and Slide Content
+• Speaker Video and Required Reading

 Learning Outcomes